-The flexible metal hose (Figure 29) or bellows is generally made of stainless steel, and the thickness of the metal will determine its flexibility and strength.
+The flexible metal hose (Figure 29) or bellows is generally made of stainless steel, and the thickness of the metal and the pitch of the corrugation will determine its flexibility and strength.
 For our application, the hose has to balance flexibility (minimum bending radius) and longevity (resist repetitive bending for the life of the array).
-The hoses are usually sold in short sections (I-2 meters max) and are fairly expensive.
-For example: a two-meter long NW40 hose (I-I/2" internal diameter) with 0.010" thickness is approximately \$400.
-However, they should stay flexible down to low temperature (-25°C) and are recommended for high vacuum.
+The manufactured vacuum hoses are usually sold in short sections (1-2 meters max) and are fairly expensive.
+For example: a two-meter long NW40 hose (1-1/2" internal diameter) with 0.010" thickness is approximately \$400.
+Some of the key benefits of the metal hose are: they should stay flexible down to low temperature (-25°C), they are recommended for high vacuum and they are not UV sensitive.
 It is important to note that because of the wall corrugation, their conductance is reduced in comparison with the smooth reinforced PVC flex, which means that for the exact same length and diameter of hose, the pressure drop will be larger.